openpowerquality/docusaurus/docs/cloud-mauka.md

 This plugin employs a deadzone between event messages to ensure that multiple requests for the same data are not sent in large bursts, overwhelming OPQBoxes or OPQMakai.
 The deadzone by default is set to 60 seconds, but can be configured by setting the ```plugins.AcquisitionTriggerPlugin.sDeadZoneAfterTrigger``` key in the configuration.
 If this plugin encounters an event while in a deadzone, a request is still generated and sent to OPQMakai, however a flag is set indicating to Makai that raw data should not be requested.

+### IEEE 1159 Voltage Plugin
+The IEEE1159 voltage event plugin subscribes to all events that request data, analyzes the waveforms, and stores classified incidents back in the database.
+A received waveform is analyzed for continuous segments with non-nominal amplitudes.
+There are two important features of these segments that are considered for classification: duration and relative amplitude.
+The duration is the length of the segment in periods and/or seconds.
+The relative amplitude, which is defined per window (e.g period) of a waveform, is given as the actual divided by the nominal amplitude (where nominal is as specified by country/region).

+The IEE1159 documentation specifies incidents by ranges of values for duration and relative amplitudes of a segment.
+The categories include undervoltage, overvoltage, and interruption (describing events lasting longer than a minute) and instantaneous, momentary, and temporary dips and swells (for shorter timescales).
+For example, a stretch with relative amplitudes between 0.1 and 0.9 that lasts 0.5 to 30 periods is classified as an instantaneous dip.

 ### Status Plugin

 The [status plugin](https://github.com/openpowerquality/opq/blob/master/mauka/plugins/StatusPlugin.py) subscribes to heatbeat messages and logs heartbeats from all other plugins (including itself).
 Also provides an HTTP endpoint so the status can be ascertained by other services.